Director’s liability can be categorized under two broad areas:

 The most ideal way to protect is to purchase a Directors and Officers Liability Insurance.

 D&O liability insurance affords protection to directors and officers from liability arising from actions connected to their corporate responsibilities.
-The policy provides indemnity to the directors and officers in respect of:
+The The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy provides indemnity to the directors and officers in respect of:

 - Legal costs in defending proceedings brought against them alleging wrongful acts.